murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/aboutme.md

 ## Baja Bhais - **Captain & Powertrain Lead**
 09/2016 - 05/2019
 > Baja Bhais is a team of undergraduate students from PSG College of technology.
 BAJA BHAIS represents PSG College of Technology in SAE BAJA event conducted annually in NATRIP facility, Pithampur, Madhya Pradesh.
-Innovation and perseverance of our team enriched with practical skills, have always paved our way in the quest to perfect our ATV design.
-Dreaming of building the best ATV in the world, we are constantly looking for new avenues like lighter materials, design optimizations and advanced manufacturing processes to maximize performance and durability.

 * Lead a team of 25 highly skilled students throughout the entire Product Life Cycle of the All-Terrain Vehicle
 * Designed the vehicle through numerous iterations to reach optimum design